How to build an online campaign for the awareness stage in 2 days

 The term ‘conversion’ became a buzzword and, if you are a digital marketer and haven’t been living in the outer space for the last decade, you’ve probably been asked about this metric several times.

 The interesting fact is that conversions are just specific points along the buyer journey.
 They are important, but a lot more can be done when marketers think about the strategy as a whole.
-What I mean is that although it's important to track your conversion rates, you can also increase your direct sales by increasing your brand/product awareness and bringing more visitors to your page, for example.
+What we mean is that although it's important to track your conversion rates, you can also increase your direct sales by increasing your brand/product awareness and bringing more visitors to your page, for example.

 So, speaking the 'marketing language', the secret lies in understanding your buyer's journey and doing your best to help your customers to go through it with as minimum friction as possible.
 The first stage of this journey is called 'The Awareness Stage', and today we'll see how to build an online campaign targeting buyers during this specific stage.